Elyukan/PapernestTechnicalTest/README.md

 # Papernest Technical Test

 My technical test is in Python 3.10.16.
-I'm using Django4.1 and his framework DjangoRestFramework which provide tools to build REST API.
+I'm using Django 4.2.20 and his framework DjangoRestFramework which provide tools to build REST API.

 ## Installation